grafana/google-sheets-datasource/docs/sources/_index.md

 1. Go to **Dashboards** → **New** → **New Dashboard** → **Add visualization**.
 1. Select the **Google Sheets** data source.
 1. In the query editor, paste the spreadsheet ID: `1TZlZX67Y0s4CvRro_3pCYqRCKuXer81oFp_xcsjPpe8`.
 You can leave **Range** empty to use the first sheet, or set a range (for example, `Sheet1!A1:E100`).
 1. Run the query.
-Grafana will detect time series data and suggest a time series panel; you can switch to other visualizations (for example, bar gauge, table) from the panel.
+Grafana detects time series data and suggests a time series panel; you can switch to other visualizations (for example, bar gauge, table) from the panel.

 The embedded Grafana Play dashboard at the top of this page shows a full example you can open and edit.